 (Office of the Provost Marshal General, RG 389, and US Army Defense Commands, RG 499)

 Order Copies of Records

 - Contact NARA

-ARC Search Tips for Japanese American Internment and retrieve descriptions of textual, photographic, motion picture, and sound materials.
-In ARC, find over 4,000 online images of items about Japanese American Internment, including:
+In our online catalog, find over 4,000 online images of items about Japanese American Internment, including:

 Read the articles in Prologue magazine